quiverteam/Engine/README.md

 2. Install [Perl](http://strawberryperl.com/), open Perl Command Line and enter `cpan String::CRC32`.
 This is needed for building shaders.

-3. Run src/createallprojects.bat and build the solution in Release, Debug is broken currently.
+3. Run src/createallprojects.bat and build the solution in Release.

 4. Run src/materialsystem/stdshaders/buildallshaders.bat, then build stdshader projects.